fingerskier/manthra/README.md

 # Manthra

+The Bible is the greatest of all books; to study it is the noblest of all pursuits; to understand it, the highest of all goals.
+  Charlie Ryrie.

 It does not do to dwell on dreams and forget to live.
   Albus Dumbledore

 You're unique, just like everyone else.
   Margaret Mead